 Is Belize a good place to retire?

-Nestled between the Selva Maya rainforest and the Caribbean Sea, north of Mexico, Belize offers numerous benefits that make it appealing for retirees and expats.
+Nestled on the eastern coast of Central America between Guatemala and the Caribbean Sea, Belize has a number of benefits that make it appealing for retirees and expats.
+These include:

 What are the pros and cons of retiring in Belize?